hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 PowerShell scripts to collect metrics from the HPE OneView API can be found in my GitHub repository [here](https://github.com/jullienl/HPE-Synergy-OneView-demos/tree/master/Powershell/Grafana%20Metrics).

-Two distinct scripts are available, one for the interconnect metrics and one for Compute, enclosure, and server profile metrics.
+Two distinct scripts are available, one for the interconnect metrics and one for compute, enclosure, and server profile metrics.

 ![](/img/image004.png)